psanford/tpm-fido/Readme.md

 ## Running

 In order to run `tpm-fido` you will need permission to access `/dev/tpmrm0`.
-On Ubuntu, you can add your user to the `tss` group.
+On Ubuntu and Arch, you can add your user to the `tss` group.

 Your user also needs permission to access `/dev/uhid` so that `tpm-fido` can appear to be a USB device.
 I use the following udev rule to set the appropriate `uhid` permissions: